open-mesh-mirror/alfred/README.rst

 One final remark on terminology: If we talk about "servers" and "clients" in alfred, we mean the local processes on one machine which talk to each other via unix sockets (client connects and talks to servers).
-On the other hand, "slaves" and "masters" are the roles alfred can take over in the network between different machines (slaves send information to masters).
+On the other hand, "secondaries" and "primaries" are the roles alfred can take over in the network between different machines (secondaries send information to primaries).

 Vis